 — KANYE WEST (@kanyewest)February 14, 2016

 You can imagine Kanye has a few big bills to pay at the moment.
 Last week's huge Madison Square Garden fashion show, beamed live to cinemas around the world, was just the latest in a string of very expensive projects.
 When he proposed to Kim Kardashian, he rented out the entire AT&T baseball stadium in San Francisco and got the Chicago Symphony Orchestra to perform.
-His last big US tour, for Yeezus, included a 60-foot-wide circular LED screen, a custom soundsystem, and a 50-foot-high mountain that could change into a volcano.
+His last big US tour, for Yeezus, included a 18 metres-wide circular LED screen, a custom soundsystem and a 15 metres-high mountain that could change into a volcano.

 Perhaps because he regularly compares himself to an omnipotent deity, people don't tend to think too much about how Kanye pays for all this.
 Still, it seems confusing that one of the biggest music artists in the world would have fallen so far into the red.
 We spoke to music industry expert Chris Cooke, MD and Business Editor of music-industry website Complete Music Update, to find out if someone as big as Kanye could be broke.

 VICE: Hi Chris.
 So €47,5 million seems like an awful lot of debt for something other than a nation state.

 Chris Cooke: It does.
 I mean we can't know if that's true, but I tend to assume that around two thirds of what Kanye says is bollocks.
 He has his fair share of businesses, both in music and fashion, and so he could be running up debts there.
 But that does seem like a lot of money still, and Twitter is a very odd place to admit it if it were true.

 I do worry about his expenditure though.
 How much does it cost to rent out all of Madison Square Garden for a fashion show and beam it around the world?
 How much does it cost to create a bespoke soundsystem for your tour, especially if you don't play that many dates and keep postponing shows?